powercodeacademy/phrg-rails-js-project/README.md

 4. Must use your Rails API and a form to create a resource and render the response without a page refresh.
 For example, a user might be able to add a comment to a post, and the comment would be serialized, and submitted via an AJAX POST request, with the response being the new object in JSON and then appending that new comment to the DOM using JavaScript (ES6 Template Literals can help out a lot with this).

-6. Must translate the JSON responses into Javascript Model Objects.
+5. Must translate the JSON responses into Javascript Model Objects.
 The Model Objects must have at least one method on the prototype.
 Formatters work really well for this.
 Borrowing from the previous example, instead of plainly taking the JSON response of the newly created comment and appending it to the DOM, you would create a Comment prototype object and add a function to that prototype to perhaps concatenate (format) the comments authors first and last name.
 You would then use the object to append the comment information to the DOM.

+6. Your application should conform to Nitro's Ruby linting conventions.
+This should already be included in your original rails project repo.
+Running rubocop from your application's root should return a no offenses detected message.

+7. Your application should contain at least 2 model test files and at least 1 controller spec file.
+But the more, the better :).
+Each file should attempt to provide coverage over a number of public methods or endpoints in your application.
+Start by adding `rspec` to your `Gemfile`.
+Review the `Testing` section of the curriculum for some tips on best test practices. `FactoryBot` is also a gem that will need to be added to your project to use test factories.
+Utilize your instructor, peers, and other Nitro Developers for resources and ideas on what your application should test.

 ## Instructions